aws-containers/ecs-task-protection-examples/README.md

 # Elastic Container Service (ECS) Task Protection Examples

 This repository contains two sample applications that demonstrate the usage of the ECS task protection feature.
+You can find detailed deployment instructions and other related resources at the [Containers on AWS pattern: "Background worker that gets jobs from an SQS queue"](https://containersonaws.com/pattern/background-worker-sqs-queue-container-copilot)

 ## Prerequisites